Sajithjay99/fidenz-weather-frontend/README.md

 # Weather App Frontend

 This is the frontend of the **Fidenz Full Stack Weather Application** built with **React + Vite + Tailwind CSS**.
-It integrates with the backend API and Auth0 for secure authentication and displays real-time weather data.

----

-## Features
-- Auth0 login & logout (with MFA enabled)
-- Protected routes (user must log in)
-- Responsive design (mobile & desktop)
-- Secure API calls using Bearer Token

 ---

 ## Technologies
 - React (Vite)